Robert Wright (South Carolina judge): Background

 It is not known how Robert's appointment in the North East and his marriage to Alicea, both in the year he was called to the bar and his father died, were arranged.
 In 1660 Thomas Lambton (1628–1662), a year before his death, married Margaret Freville, daughter of Nicholas Freville who owned Hardwick Estate near Sedgefield and benefitted from a dowry of land which on his death passed back to Nicholas Freville but who bequeathed it to his grandson Freville Lambton, son of Thomas and Margaret.
 Freville subsequently married Anne Wright in 1695 who as his sister would have been a dependent of Robert and it is very likely Robert benefitted from a similar land transaction that Thomas had.

 Following Robert's marriage to Alicea in 1689 Robert built a mansion house in Sedgefield opposite St. Edmunds Church.
 The house was built in the style of a Queen Anne mansion house, probably influenced by the designs of Sir Christopher Wren to whom Robert was related through his mother Susan Wright (b.
 St. Giles in the Fields, London, 25 January 1633 – d.bef.1681, née Wren).
 Like Kilverstone, Sedgefield was (and still is) a traditional hunting area which would have suited Robert.
 At the time of their marriage Robert was 23.
 There are no baptisms from June 1646 to October 1653 at Sedgefield St. Edmund the Bishop in Stockton district.
 As Alicia's baptism cannot otherwise be found, it is likely she was born some time in this period and was between 43 and 36 years old at the time of the marriage.
 Alicia's first husband Baldwin Pitt had been born in 1646, and that would make them about the same age.

-The marriage licence of Robert Wright, esquire, of Middle Temple, Middlesex, to marry Alice Pitt, widow, of Sedgefield, dated 4 October 1689 coincides almost perfectly with the probate of the will of his step-grandmother Anne Fettyplace, Lady Scroggs on 30 October 1689.
-Robert Wright's father Sir Robert Wright had had financial problems even before his ignominious death in Newgate prison.
-After the death of her surviving parent, Anne Scroggs, Lady Wright (d.1713) or her living relatives may not have had the means even if they had the will to care for her three unmarried step-daughters and step-son in addition to the widow herself and her young son.
-In addition to dealing with what must have been a deeply personal loss and the crushing blow of the family's fall in society, Robert Wright may at 23 equally unexpectedly also have found himself with the responsibility of three younger sisters to provide for.